 CHOOSE ASAP BAIL BONDS TODAY

-ASAP Bail Bonds offers help, support, guidance, and bail bond services if you’ve been accused of blackmail in Gwinnett, Cobb, Walton, or Barrow Counties in Georgia.
+ASAP Bail Bonds offers help, support, guidance, and bail bond services if you’ve been accused of blackmail in Gwinnett, Cobb, Clayton, or DeKalb Counties in Georgia.
 Our friendly bail bondsmen can help you get out of jail quickly.
 All we need is some information from you about your arrest, some pertinent personal information, such as your name, what jail you are at, and the fee.
 Once you or a loved one has provided all of this to us, we can get the bail bond process started, and you can begin to prepare your defense.
 We offer 24-hour bail bond services so you don’t have to wait to get the bail bond process rolling.

 Bail bonds were invented so you wouldn’t have to sit in jail when you haven’t yet been convicted of a crime.
 Yet, the money ensures that you won’t jump bail and flee once you’ve gotten out.
 All bail is set by a judge and takes into consideration the charges against you and your previous run-ins with the law.
 It can be hard to say how much your bail will be until you have your bail bond hearing, which is within the first 48 hours of your arrest.